shakendev/CleanSwiftArchConcept/README.md

 # CleanSwift Architecture Concept

-An example of implementing a clean architecture according to Uncle Bob using Feature Models & CleanSwift patterns.
+An example of implementing a clean architecture according to Uncle Bob using DTO, FSD & CleanSwift patterns.

 #### `Xcode 16.3+` · `Swift 6.1+` · `iOS 18.0+`